 - Loft Insulation

-- Boilers
+- Electric heating system replacements

 - Cavity Wall Insulation

 Under this scheme the measures could be provided either heavily subsidised or in some cases free.

 You may be eligible if you:

 - Own your own home, or rent in the private sector.
 Housing Association and Local Authority tenants should contact their landlord - If you are in receipt of certain benefits or a low income